 - Pack them in sealed bags or containers.

-- Store them in the freezer for up to one year for best quality.
+- Store in the freezer for up to one year.

 - Follow the cooking instructions above before serving.